jruwaard/aph_ema_handbook/docs/study-design.md

 when this effect, in reality, exists.
 It is a function of the strength of the effect size, sample size, the significance level (alpha), *and* the statistical model.
 Determining the power of the experiment is an important step in the design of any study - EMA studies included.
-Both underpowered and overpowered studies are a waste of time and resources.
+Both under-powered and overpowered studies are a waste of time and resources.

 Conducting a power analysis can be easy or very difficult, depending on the complexity of the experimental design and the adopted statistical technique.
-For simple tests, such as the t-test and ANOVA, straightforward analytical solutions exist, which are implemented in readily available tools.
-In R, one of those tools is package 'pwr'.
+For simple tests, such as the t-test and ANOVA, straightforward analytic solutions exist, which are implemented in readily available tools.
+In R, one of those tools is package `pwr`.

-For example, to use `pwr` to calculate the power of a t.test to detect a moderate effect size (d = 0.5), with n = 30 per group, and a (two-sided) significance level alpha of .05, type:
+For example, to use `pwr` to calculate the power of a t-test to detect a moderate effect size (*d* = 0.5), with n = 30 per group, and a (two-sided) significance level alpha of .05, type: